 An interesting experiment was conducted in December, 1990, where the Galileo spacecraft, on a journey to Jupiter, went past the Earth after having gone on a orbit around the sun earlier.
+In this situation gone on a orbit around the sun earlier.
 In this situation, the scientists who were running the space probe decided to test the equipment to see if they could detect signs of life on the Earth.
 In addition to simply taking pictures of the Earth, it also detected signs of water, oxygen, and other elements and chemicals that are necessary for life.
 This information was then used to both see if these same instruments could detect life elsewhere, and to calibrate the instruments to make more accurate measurements when it arrived at Jupiter.